MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/state-management/store-pattern.md

 description: Manage state in Vue using a central store and plain JS
 ---

-No library like Vuex is needed here.
+You don't need a library like Vuex here - for simple cases you can implement your own store.

 {% raw %}